 - How artisans make bespoke cast iron kettles

-- Why many tea drinkers prefer to use cast-iron teapots and kettles
+- Why do many tea drinkers prefer to use cast-iron teapots and kettles?

 If you’re interested in purchasing a cast iron teapot or kettle, you’re bound to come across the term Nanbu Tekki.
 But what exactly is Nanbu Tekki?

-If you are short on time here’s a quick answer: Nanbu Tekki is ironware produced in the Iwate Prefecture of Japan.
+If you are short on time, here is a quick answer: Nanbu Tekki is ironware produced in the Iwate Prefecture of Japan.

 The history of Nanbu Tekki

 The name “Nanbu” or “Nambu” has its origin from a feudal clan called Nanbu-Han.
 This clan ruled the northeastern part of Honshu for over 700 years.
-The Nambu clan established the cast iron industry in the region, and since the area had easy to access resources to make ironware, the industry quickly established.
+The Nambu clan established the cast iron industry in the region.
+And since the area had easy-to-access resources to make ironware, the industry quickly was established.

 However, Nanbu-Han leaders in the 17th century had bigger plans, and they wanted their lands to grow economically and culturally.
 So they invited well-respected artisans across Japan to help make and improve what would later be called Nanbu Tekki.

-In the 17th century, the rulers invited artisans from across Japan to design and make cast iron products in the region.
+In the 17th century, the rulers invited in Japan, to design and make cast iron products.

 The plan worked, and the ironware became a local specialty.
 And the ironware became treasured gifts among feudal lords and the ruling classes.
 The ironware was also very expensive, with very few being able to afford such a luxury item.